glycerine/spin_paxos/README.md

 But also, he's not wrong.
 See the whole discussion and mantra above on "state is diffused over a quorum".
 Birman is saying that doesn't have to be the case.
+With the a different algorithm, you might be able to reliably return local reads without a network quorum check.
+This has obvious performance benefits.
 Anyway.
-Virtual syncrhony was primarily used over multicast LAN networks.
+Read his history of the field (https://www.cs.cornell.edu/ken/History.pdf) for more context.
+Virtual synchrony was primarily used over multicast LAN networks.
 Multicast is rarely available to us these days outside of a co-located NASDAQ feed in New Jersey, and since it doesn't share/play nicely with others and needs a